G2 (company): History

-In 2012 five former employees of BigMachines – Tim Handorf, Godard Abel, Matt Gorniak, Mark Myers and Mike Wheeler – founded G2, with Abel serving as president.
-When Abel left to continue building Steelbrick (now Salesforce CPQ) with Salesforce, Handorf took over as CEO, a role he continues in today.
+In 2012, five former employees of BigMachines – Tim Handorf, Godard Abel, Matt Gorniak, Mark Myers and Mike Wheeler – founded G2, with Abel serving as president.
+The company focused on aggregating user reviews for business software and was known as G2 Labs, Inc. until 2013.

 A beta version of the review site launched in December 2012, with several thousand users testing the service before its full launch in 2013.